Friday, May 29, 2015

 # # #

-The split between conservative and radical republicans appears immediately:
+The split between conservative and republicans who want social change appears immediately:

 • To avoid the explosive term "Republic," conservatives say "Government of National Defense."